GNUfault/tuxanci-ng/README.md

 Both of those ports don't compile and no longer maintained (Due to me not being able to maintain them by myself.
 You can send me a email at <bluMATRIKZ@gmail.com> or open a issue if you want to maintain one of them).

+## MORE
+xHire's (one of the former developers) has a [website](https://www.semirocket.science/projects/tuxanci/) with more information about Tuxánci.